aws/aws-lc/README.md

 | OpenBSD   | x86-64      |
 | FreeBSD   | x86-64      |

+### FIPS Compliance

+AWS-LC can be built in FIPS mode for compliance with FIPS 140-3 requirements.
+However, please note that:

+- Static FIPS builds are only supported on Linux platforms
+- Shared library FIPS builds are supported on both Linux and Windows
+- Windows Debug builds are not supported with FIPS

+For more details on building AWS-LC in FIPS mode, see the [FIPS Mode section in BUILDING.md](BUILDING.md#fips-mode).

 ### Post-Quantum Cryptography

 Details on the post-quantum algorithms supported by AWS-LC can be found at [PQREADME](https://github.com/aws/aws-lc/tree/main/crypto/fipsmodule/PQREADME.md).